 Visit the CQC website to see our Reports

-8 Week checks and first immunisations are held on a Wednesday morning from 8.30am to 12.00pm.
-You are usually contacted by the practice with an appontment, once we have received notification of the birth.
+8 Week checks and first immunisations are held on a Wednesday mornings.
+You will be contacted by the practice with an appontment, once we have received notification of the birth.

 The health check will be completed by one of our doctors, followed by the immunisations with a nurse.

 It is very important that all diabetics have their “diabetic bloods” taken one week before their diabetic appointment.

 Patients should book an appointment for an Asthma review with our Practice Nurses.

 By appointment only

 Minor Surgery on site

 Advice and Help

 You are free to make an appointment with any of the doctorsYou are free to make an appointment with any of the doctors, subject to availability, but we would encourage you to stay with the same doctor for the sake of continuity of your care.